josdem/jmetadata/README.md

 Complete metadata automatically with MusicBrainz, LastFM or manually.

-JMetadata also kwnon as JAudioScobbler is based on last.fm API bindings for Java & MusicBrainz our goal is to create a stand alone application that keeps a good Metadata quality.
+JMetadata also known as JAudioScobbler is based on last.fm API bindings for Java & MusicBrainz our goal is to create a stand alone application that keeps a good Metadata quality.

 Metadata is the information about your music files such as genre, cover art, artist, title, track number, cd number, etc.